BryanWilhite/Blog/presentation/entry/2012/2012-08-13-ria-services-and-ef-entities.md

 This attribute decoration is the equivalent of `[HttpGet]` (with `JsonRequestBehavior.AllowGet`) in ASP.NET MVC.

-Sandrino’s work, by the way, helped me get rid of this error message:Parser Error Message: The CLR Type 'System.ServiceModel.DomainServices.Hosting.DomainServiceHostFactory' could not be loaded during service compilation.This was due to how the `&lt;%@ ServiceHost`` …&gt;` declaration is written in the *.svc file.
+Sandrino’s work, by the way, helped me get rid of this error message:Parser Error Message: The CLR Type 'System.ServiceModel.DomainServices.Hosting.DomainServiceHostFactory' could not be loaded during service compilation.This was due to how the `<%@ ServiceHost`` …>` declaration is written in the *.svc file.

 This wonderful ability to expose JSON from a RIA Service via a *.svc file is , by the way again, the solution to the problem surfaced in “[Can Generic types be returned from RIA Service[?]](http://forums.silverlight.net/t/208798.aspx/1).”